ManuTowers3158/Camara_Lidar_Architectures_Jetson_Xavier_Optimization/README.md

    	cd mmdetection3d
 	pip install -v -e .
     ```
-   note: During mmdetection3d installation user may need to manually hardcode and override the minimum mmcv version to the version that was installed from source.
+   Note: During mmdetection3d installation user may need to manually hardcode and override the minimum mmcv version to the version that was installed from source.

 7. Clone cumm and spconv repositories inside mmdetection 3D repository.
     ```bash